+Lenders (high beta, high std. deviation)

+Life insurers (lower std. deviation than Bank Nifty)

+General insurers

+(lower std. deviation than Bank Nifty) Asset managers

+(unlevered business, no balance sheet risk Brokers

+(unlevered business, no balance sheet risk)

+Generate high

+alpha during good

+times,

+underperform for a

+short period during

+a crisis but good

+lenders rapidly

+regain lost ground

+post a crisis

+Private & Confidential.

-Lenders (high beta, high std. deviation) Life insurers (lower std. deviation than Bank Nifty) General insurers (lower std. deviation than Bank Nifty) Asset managers (unlevered business, no balance sheet risk) Brokers (unlevered business, no balance sheet risk) Generate high alpha during good Life insurance is a Asset management is an unlevered Similar to AMCs, times, underperform for a short period during a crisis but good lenders rapidly regain lost ground post a crisis savings product, leading life insurers gave positive returns in FY20 vs. Nifty's negative 25% return India's largest private general insurer gave positive returns in FY20 vs. Nifty's negative 25% business with no balance sheet risk, recurring revenues and strong margins India's largest AMC also gave positive returns in FY20 brokers are unlevered businesses and earn a fee based income with no balance sheet risk
+Life insurance is a savings product, leading life insurers gave positive returns in FY20 vs. Nifty's negative 25% return

+India's largest private general insurer gave positive returns in FY20 vs. Nifty's negative 25% Asset management is an unlevered business with no balance sheet risk, recurring revenues and strong margins India's largest AMC also gave positive returns in FY20

+Similar to AMCs, brokers are unlevered businesses and earn a fee based income with no balance sheet risk
-We are building a multi-cap portfolio of financial stocks which includes not only lenders but also general insurers, life insurers, asset managers and brokers

-As equity markets trend upwards in the long run, lenders in the portfolio add a high beta element to the portfolio which helps it outperform the broader indices over the long term.
-As a result, over FY09 to FY20 the Bank Nifty has given a 14.7% return vs. 9.8% for the Nifty i.e. a 1.5x higher return with a 1.4x higher std. deviation

-The non lending part of the portfolio adds resilience to the portfolio during times of stress because insurers have a lower beta than lending businesses while asset management and brokerage businesses do not take any balance sheet risk
+- We are building a multi-cap portfolio of financial stocks which includes not only lenders but also general insurers, life insurers, asset managers and brokers - As equity markets trend upwards in the long run, lenders in the portfolio add a high beta element to the portfolio which helps it outperform the broader indices over the long term.
+As a result, over FY09 to FY20 the Bank Nifty has given a 14.7% return vs. 9.8% for the Nifty i.e. a 1.5x higher return with a 1.4x higher std. deviation - The non lending part of the portfolio adds resilience to the portfolio during times of stress because insurers have a lower beta than lending businesses while asset management and brokerage businesses do not take any balance sheet risk